oktadev/okta-blog/_source/_posts/2024-04-11-okta-powershell-module-podcast.md

 ## Example: script to automatically sync employee data from a file to Okta

-For this scenario, we imagine that a custom tool which lacks OIDC or SCIM compatibility has emitted a CSV of users who we'll add to our Okta organization using a PowerShell script.
+For this scenario, we imagine a custom tool that lacks [OIDC](https://developer.okta.com/blog/2023/07/28/oidc_workshop) or [SCIM](https://developer.okta.com/blog/2023/07/28/scim-workshop) compatibility has emitted a CSV of users who we'll add to our Okta organization using a PowerShell script.

 The file `~/Documents/hr-export-employees.csv` contains data which looks like this: